livecycle/preevy/site/docs/integrations/docker-extension.md

   <summary>What makes the Livecycle Docker Extension different from other tools?</summary>

   Livecycle Docker extension is integrated with the Preevy CLI and the Livecycle managed service.
-  Using the Preevy CLI, you can provision remote ephemeral environments that can be used in addtion to sharing local environments.
+  Using the Preevy CLI, you can provision remote ephemeral environments that can be used in addition to sharing local environments.
   This functionality can also be used in your CI pipeline to provision preview environments for Pull Requests.
-  The Livecycle managed service adds additonal layers of management, collaboration, review and debugging on top of shared environments.
+  The Livecycle managed service adds additional layers of management, collaboration, review and debugging on top of shared environments.
 </details>

 <details>